Bald-M/Dog-Gallery/README.md

 # Dog-Gallery

-## Click on the index.html file.
-Refreshing the page will produce a different dog.
+Click on the index.html file (Refreshing the page will produce a different dog)